 Nature of Operations.
 Origin Bancorp, Inc. ("Company" or "Origin") is a financial holding company headquartered in Ruston, Louisiana.
-The Company's wholly-owned bank subsidiary, Origin Bank ("Bank"), was founded in 1912 in Choudrant, Louisiana.
-Deeply rooted in Origin's history is a culture committed to providing personalized, relationship banking to businesses, municipalities, and personal clients to enrich the lives of the people in the communities it serves.
-Origin provides a broad range of financial services and currently has over 60 locations from Dallas/Fort Worth, East Texas and Houston, across North Louisiana and into Mississippi.
-Locations in South Alabama and the Florida panhandle are planned for 2024.
+Origin's wholly owned bank subsidiary, Origin Bank, was founded in 1912 in Choudrant, Louisiana.
+Deeply rooted in Origin's history is a culture committed to providing personalized relationship banking to businesses, municipalities, and personal clients to enrich the lives of the people in the communities it serves.
+Origin provides a broad range of financial services and currently operates more than 60 locations in Dallas/Fort Worth, East Texas, Houston, North Louisiana, Mississippi, South Alabama and the Florida Panhandle.
 The Company principally operates in one business segment, community banking.